 - Proof of bank account routing numbers and account numbers for Direct Deposit, such as a blank check

 - Total paid for daycare provider and the daycare provider’s tax identifying number (the provider’s Social Security Number or the provider’s business Employer Identification Number) if appropriate

 - To file taxes electronically on a married-filing-joint tax return, both spouses must be present to sign the required forms.

 Where can I go to check on the status of my state or federal tax refunds?

-You can access information your State and Federal returns using the following links:
+You can access information on your State and Federal returns status using the following links:

 Federal- Where’s my refund?